tighten/ziggy/README.md

 ## Usage

 This package replaces the `@routes` directive with a collection of all of your application's routes, keyed by their names.
-This collection is available at `window.namedRoutes`.
+This collection is available at `Ziggy.namedRoutes`.

 The package also creates an optional `route()` JavaScript helper which functions like Laravel's `route()` PHP helper, which can be used to retrieve URLs by name and (optionally) parameters.